 To narrow the list, we surveyed our network of more than 1,000 therapists and tracked which movies they recommended most frequently.
 These films focus on the nature of depression itself: what it is, how it develops, and how it affects both people who have it and those around them.

 Below are the top picks for movies about depression, based on our criteria.
-We organized them by separating the hidden gems (relevant movies people don’t often recommend) from frequent recommendations.

 Sometimes the people you expect to be happy are actually horribly depressed.
 “Anomalisa” tells the story of Michael Stone, an author of motivational books about succeeding in customer support and corporate efficiency.